Slender body theories for rotating filaments: Conclusion

-As a workaround to the true problem of obtaining an SBT for a three-dimensional cylindrical (or prolate-spherioidal) filament, we used a different definition of a filament as a line of infinitely many regularized singularities, similar to what has been done previously by Cortez and Nicholas \cite{cortez2012slender}.
-Each component of the $2 \times 2$ mobility operator (translation-translation, rotation-translation, etc.)\ is then defined as a line integral of the corresponding fundamental regularized singularity, which are defined in\ \eqref{eq:Ukernels}.
+As a workaround to the true problem of obtaining an SBT for a three-dimensional cylindrical (or prolate-spherioidal) filament, we used a different definition of a filament as a line of infinitely many \rthr{Rotne-Prager-Yamakawa (RPY)} regularized singularities, similar to what has been done previously by Cortez and Nicholas \rtwo{for regularized Stokeslets} \cite{cortez2012slender}.
+We then defined each component of the $2 \times 2$ mobility operator (translation-translation, rotation-translation, etc.)\ as a line integral of the corresponding fundamental regularized singularity given in\ \eqref{eq:Ukernels}.
 Because these regularized singularities, which define the mobility for a pair of ``blobs,'' give a symmetric $2 \times 2$ mobility, our mobility for fibers is automatically symmetric, which alleviates one of the two major problems with previous SBTs.
 The other issue, the $\mathcal{O}(1)$ angular dependence of the translational velocity on a cross section, is sidestepped because we use an isotropic regularized singularity function (a delta function on a sphere).
-This comes at a price: by using a series of spheres to represent the fiber centerline, we lose fidelity to the true three-dimensional geometry.
+This comes at a price: by using a series of spheres to represent the fiber centerline, we lose fidelity to the true three-dimensional geometry \rone{and the fluid flows near the fiilament surface}.
 While this is far from ideal, it gives a mobility which is physical and simple to compute, since all that results is a local drag term plus a finite part integral for the trans-trans, rot-trans, and trans-rot terms, for which special quadrature schemes have already been developed \cite{tornquad}.

 Using matched asymptotics on the RPY kernels, we found a $2 \times 2$ mobility relationship, which we then compared to SBT for a three-dimensional tubular fiber.
 For translation-translation and rotation-rotation, we found that the two mobilities take the same form, but with an $\mathcal{O}(1)$ difference in the constants.
 The discrepancy in the constants can be removed via a judicious choice of regularized singularity radius, which is different for each component of the mobility; $\eps \approx 1.06 \rc$ gives a perfect match in the rot-rot mobilities, while $\eps \approx 1.12 \rc$ matches the trans-trans mobilities.
 We used the correspondence between RPY asymptotics and SBT to posit the relationship\ \eqref{eq:kRT2} for the off-diagonal rotation-translation components in SBT.
 The relationship has a single unknown coefficient $k\approx 2.85$, which we obtained in Section\ \ref{sec:BI} from boundary integral calculations.
 The value of $k$ we found corresponds to a regularized singularity radius $\eps \approx 1.86 \rc$.